toddhorner/AFT/MT.md

 ### Local Planning

 #### Requires localities to develop comprehensive plans

+**NO**

+1. In Montana, comprehensive plans are referred to as growth management policies, which counties and municipalities are authorized to adopt [(MT MCA 76-1-601)](http://leg.mt.gov/bills/mca/76/1/76-1-601.htm).
+According to the MT Community Development Division
+	>growth policies are not required by Montana statute, unless a local government wishes to adopt or amend municipal or county zoning regulations.

 #### Require localities to address agricultural issues in their local plans